Louis-Marie Caverot: Biography

 Louis-Marie Caverot was born on 26 May 1806 in Joinville.
 He studied at the colleges of Troyes, Dôle and Saint-Acheul, then studied law and worked for a time at the Ministry of War.
 He entered the Saint Sulpice Seminary in 1828.
 He was ordained a priest on 19 March 1831, became vicar at the cathedral of Besançon and then canon-archpriest in 1835.
 In poor health, he was made chaplain of several religious communities.
 He was appointed vicar general of the Archdiocese of Besançon in 1846.

 On 26 March 1849, Caverot was appointed Bishop of Saint-Dié, he received his episcopal consecration on 22 July and was installed on 5 August.
 When the railway arrived in 1864, he acquired and saved the chapel of Petit-Saint-Dié, believed to be a seventh-century place of Christian worship.
 He also supported the founding of several religious congregations.

-He participated in the First Vatican Council in 1870 and voted in favor of papal infallibility.
+He participated in the First Vatican Council in 1870 and voted in favour of papal infallibility.

 He became Archbishop of Lyon in 1876.
-On 12 May 1877, Pope Pius IX made him a cardinal, assigned the title of San Silvestro in Capite, which he resigned in 1884 to take the title of Trinità al Monte Pincio.
+On 12 May 1877, Pope Pius IX made him a Cardinal-Priest of San Silvestro in Capite, which he resigned in 1884 to take the title of Trinità al Monte Pincio.
 He participated in the 1878 conclave that elected Pope Leo XIII.
 In Lyon, he reorganized the diocesan administration and worked to support Catholic education at all levels in light of the laws of 1881.

 In 1885, he urged Catholics not to attend performances of Jules Massenet's opera Herodiade, for which a 21st-century musicologist labels him a "reactionary cleric".

 He died in Lyon on 23 January 1887.